 - Irish Water Spaniel

-His extra genetics from the 4 other breeds means that the Australian Labradoodle is quite different from the standard Labradoodle in both appearance, personality and other factors.
+His extra genetics from the four other breeds means that the Australian Labradoodle is quite different from the standard Labradoodle in appearance, personality, and other factors.
 So, let’s learn all about him and see if he would make the perfect family dog for you.

 The Australian Labradoodle is also very intuitive, and as such he knows to mirror his family’s needs.
 If you are feeling sad, then he will be affectionate and nuzzle into your neck, and if you are feeling energetic, he will place a ball into your hands or in front of your feet.
 For this reason, he makes a great companion for those with anxiety and makes a wonderful therapy dog.